DS-567/AMD-AOHW25_620/README.md

 With the complexity and miniscule feature sizes of modern processor architectures, temporary faults as a result of manufacturing defects and radiation-induced soft errors pose serious reliability concerns for CPUs deployed in safety-critical embedded applications.
 Fault detection mechanisms are required to monitor and detect faults to ensure hardware integrity.

-This project presents a brain-inspired ***smart watchdog*** capable of real-time monitoring and fault detection in embedded processors, inspired by desirable traits of the biological brain, such as *efficiency* and *dependability*.
+This project explored a brain-inspired ***smart watchdog*** capable of real-time monitoring and fault detection in embedded processors, inspired by desirable traits of the biological brain, such as *efficiency* and *dependability*.
 The smart watchdog was implemented on AMD FPGAs and validated with a real-world RISC-V processor, highlighting the effectiveness of AMD FPGA platforms for research applications.

 ---